 - Learning and Development

 The full range of learning and development area are offered as well as practitioners reflecting on the different ways children learn, incorporating the characteristics of effective learning in planning and guidance.
 The characteristics of effective learning include: playing and exploring: active learning: and creative and thinking critically.
-All of which, can be particularly challenging for children with autism and need supporting.
+All of which, can be particularly challenging for autistic children and children with communication differences.

 The seven areas of learning and development are: